thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

 #### <font color="darkorange"><b>Change Agility</b></font><a name="change"></a>

 <font size="4"><br> In today's rapidly changing environment and workplace, being resilient and agile is essential to thrive and adapt to greater demands and challenges.
-<br> Learn practical pointers on:
+Learn practical pointers on:
 <br>• Embracing and managing change at the workplace
 <br>• Developing a growth mindset to strengthen your own learn-ability
 <br>• Learning to work agilely and engage in constant innovation and learning<br><br></font>